AdobeDocs/experience-manager-screens.en/help/using/prototypes.md

 >[!NOTE]
 >
->Typical stakeholder for this activity is a Marketing/Business Strategists.
+>Typical stakeholder for this activity is a Marketing/Business Strategist.

 It is important to test the ideas, assumptions and dependencies previously defined in the UX Journey Map through the use of UX prototyping.